 2. You can use leverage in your futures account without borrowing money.

-One benefit to trading futures contracts is that you can use leverage without borrowing money.
+One benefit to trading futures contracts is using leverage without borrowing money.
 A futures contract is a contract to buy or sell something at some time in the future.
-You must have enough cash or securities on deposit in order to satisfy the exchange’s margin requirement, but it is not necessary to borrow the full value of the futures contract.
-Each instrument is different, but for the E-mini S&P 500, as of October 8th, 2010, the initial margin requirement is $5625 while the dollar value of one contract is approximately ten times that amount.
+You must have enough cash or securities on deposit to satisfy the exchange’s margin requirement, but it is not necessary to borrow the total value of the futures contract.
+Each instrument is different, but for the E-mini S&P 500, as of October 8th, 2010, the initial margin requirement is $5625, while the dollar value of one contract is approximately ten times that amount.

 3. It is possible to reduce the volatility of an equities portfolio by adding a managed futures program that is negatively correlated with equities.

 As you can see in the pie chart below, in 2009, the typical U.S. pension fund had almost half of its assets invested in equities.
 If you have a large percentage of your portfolio allocated to equities, then you should consider diversifying part of your portfolio into a managed futures program that is negatively correlated with the equities markets.

 It is better to diversify into negatively correlated investments than uncorrelated investments.

 If your current portfolio is positively correlated with the S&P 500, you can reduce the volatility in your portfolio by adding an investment that is negatively correlated with the S&P 500.
 Many managed futures programs are designed to negatively correlate with the S&P 500.
 For example, the correlation between our Short-Term Managed Futures Program and the S&P 500 is -0.46.